Bibliotheca Mozartiana

 Virtual Specialist Library in Musicology (Bavarian State Library)

-Since its beginning in 1880, the International Mozarteum Foundation has held important collections, the core of which goes back to its predecessor, the Dommusikverein and Mozarteum, founded in 1841.
-The most valuable parts of the collections, with numerous original manuscripts by Mozart and his family, musical instruments owned by Mozart, paintings and many personal mementos, were gifts or bequests from members of the Mozart family.
-Since then, the holdings have been further expanded as far as the available resources allowed.
+Since its establishment in 1880, the International Mozarteum Foundation has held important collections, the core of which can be traced back to its predecessor, the Dommusikverein and Mozarteum, founded in 1841.
+The most valuable parts of the collections, with numerous original manuscripts by Mozart and his family, musical instruments owned by Mozart, and paintings and many personal mementos, were gifts or bequests from members of the Mozart family.
+Since then, the holdings have been further expanded within the limits of the available funds.

-During the period of National Socialism, those responsible at the Mozarteum Foundation made intensive efforts to expand these collections – especially the library – with the help of those in power, in order to further develop the foundation’s position as a central site of Mozart research.
-There is evidence of various efforts to use the close ties to the Nazi state in order to profit from its racially or ideologically motivated repressions against individuals or institutions.
-The focus was primarily on valuable collections of original documents of Mozart and his family, but also on larger historical music collections.
+During the period of National Socialism, those in charge of the Mozarteum Foundation, with the help of those in power, made intensive efforts to expand these collections – especially the library – in order to further strengthen the Foundation’s position as a central site for Mozart research.
+There are indications of various efforts to use the close ties to the Nazi state to profit from its racially or ideologically motivated repressions against individuals or institutions.
+These efforts primarily involved valuable collections of original documents of Mozart and his family, but also larger music-historical collections.

-Despite intensive attempts, the Mozarteum Foundation did not succeed in profiting from the manifold state repressions against Jewish collectors or antiquarians in Vienna, Berlin and other places because of its legal form as a private association.
-In contrast, the Foundation was very successful in the Reichsgau Salzburg, where it was directly involved in the political structures.
-In Salzburg, it was especially the Catholic Church that was subjected to repression, confiscation and expropriation.
-In the process, those responsible for the foundation, above all its secretary general Erich Valentin, who was also head of the library, and its president Albert Reitter, succeeded in gaining access to important ecclesiastical collections.
+Despite intensive efforts, the Mozarteum Foundation, due to its legal form as a private association, did not succeed in profiting from the manifold state repressions against Jewish collectors or antiquarians in Vienna, Berlin and other places.
+In contrast, the foundation was very successful in the Reichsgau Salzburg, where it was directly integrated into the political structures.
+In Salzburg, it was primarily the Catholic Church that was subjected to repression, confiscation and expropriation.
+At the same time, those responsible for the foundation, above all its secretary general Erich Valentin, who was also head of the library, and its president Albert Reitter, succeeded in gaining access to important church collections.

-In this way, extensive holdings of music and books from confiscated or expropriated church libraries were transferred to the Mozarteum Foundation, which had dropped the word “International” from its name during the Nazi era.
-After the end of World War II, these holdings were for the most part returned to their rightful owners.
-However, since the acquisitions were poorly documented and documents were also lost, several works remained in the library of the Mozarteum Foundation (today Bibliotheca Mozartiana) whose provenance could no longer be determined.
+In this way, extensive music and book collections from confiscated or expropriated church libraries found their way into the Mozarteum Foundation, which had dropped the word “International” from its name during the Nazi era.
+After the end of World War II, most of these holdings were returned to their rightful owners.
+However, since the acquisitions were insufficiently documented and a number of documents were also lost, some works remained in the library of the Mozarteum Foundation (today Bibliotheca Mozartiana), the provenance of which could no longer be determined.

-Through intensive provenance research in the archives of the Mozarteum Foundation and numerous other institutions, several manuscript and printed works from two expropriated ecclesiastical collections have so far been identified in the holdings of the Bibliotheca Mozartiana.
-The International Mozarteum Foundation has committed itself to returning all of the affected works to their rightful owners in accordance with the guidelines that apply to state institutions in the Republic of Austria.
+Intensive provenance research in the archives of the Mozarteum Foundation and numerous other institutions has so far led to the identification of several manuscript and printed works from two expropriated ecclesiastical collections in the holdings of the Bibliotheca Mozartiana.
+The International Mozarteum Foundation has undertaken to return all affected works to their rightful owners in accordance with the guidelines that apply to state institutions in the Republic of Austria.

 Provenance research at the Bibliotheca Mozartiana is part of an ongoing research project dealing with the history of the International Mozarteum Foundation during the Nazi era.
-Initial results have been published in an anthology, in 2022:
+In 2022, the first results were published in an anthology:

 Die Internationale Stiftung Mozarteum und der Nationalsozialismus.
 Politische Einflüsse auf Organisation, Mozart-Forschung, Museum und Bibliothek, edited by Alexander Pinwinkler and Oliver Rathkolb on behalf of the International Mozarteum Foundation, Anton Pustet Verlag Salzburg 2022.

-Provenance research is the subject of a separate article in this volume, which sheds light on the background to the events:
+Provenance research is the subject of a separate contribution in this volume, which sheds light on the background to the events:

 Armin Brinzing: Provenienzforschung in der Bibliotheca Mozartiana, in: Die Internationale Stiftung Mozarteum und der Nationalsozialismus, Salzburg 2022, pp. 279–311.